iyifr/iyi/src/content/blog/Should you do open source.md

 And yes, for 99.999% of what counts as open source software, you need to have some experience programming to contribute.

-- Understand what the project is about
+- Understand what the project is about.
-- Read the source code and documentation as thoroughly as you can
+- Read the source code and documentation as thoroughly as you can.
-- Do your best work and follow due process the maintainers have set
+- Do your best work and follow due process the maintainers have set.
 - You should probably make an issue, first.

 ---